michael2012z/BitBible/markdown/KJV/files/1Chr.md

 ## 1 Chronicles 26

-1. Concerning the divisions of the porters: Of the Korhites was Meshelemiah the son of Kore, of the sons of Asaph.Meshelemiah: also called, ShelemiahAsaph: also called, Ebiasaph
+1. Concerning the divisions of the porters: Of the Korhites was Meshelemiah the son of Kore, of the sons of Asaph.

 2. And the sons of Meshelemiah were, Zechariah the firstborn, Jediael the second, Zebadiah the third, Jathniel the fourth,